richardvenneman/appsignal-docs/source/tweaks-in-your-code/frontend-error-catching.html.md

 ### Path

-The Rack middleware wil expose the following error catcher path `/appsignal_error_catcher`.
+The Rack middleware will expose the following error catcher path `/appsignal_error_catcher`.
 You can change this path by adding `frontend_error_catching_path` to your `appsignal.yml` config file:

 ```yml
 staging: